tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 ![github-create-fork-step](/img/github-open-auth-cna/create-fork-step.png)

+Since you're the owner of this repository, your edits will go to the `master` branch.
 If you weren't the owner of this repository, a fork (also known as a _Working Repository_) would be made where someone else could commit edits and create a PR for review.
-Since you're the owner of this repository, a fork won't be created and edits will just go to the `master` branch.

 After you've authenticated and the _Working Repository_ is established, your `create-next-app` should look something like the image below: